What is the BKLYSL?

 We recommend that all skiers have proper equipment.
 An equipment basics sheet is posted on this website.
 Please look it over.
 If you still have questions, you can let us know and we will try to answer your questions.

-If you need to purchase equipment, we recommend a visit to Berkshire Outfitters in Cheshire, MA.
+If you need to purchase equipment, we recommend a visit to Berkshire Outfitters in Adams, MA.
 Steve Blazejewski and his staff at Berkshire Outfitters are very knowledgeable and a great resource.
 In addition to a wide range of new equipment at competitive prices, Berkshire Outfitters also carries used equipment.
 Steve is always happy to help people figure out their children’s equipment needs.

 Also look for notices of various ski swaps where used equipment is often available.
 Instant Replay in Pittsfield sells used sports equipment and often has skis.